Helen Bean

 John Montagu Douglas Scott, 7th Duke of Buccleuch2

-Sir John Charles Montagu Douglas Scott, 9th Duke of Queensberry was born on 30 March 1864 at Hamilton Place, London, England.3 He was the son of Sir William Henry Walter Montagu Douglas Scott, 6th Duke of Buccleuch and Lady Louisa Jane Hamilton.3 He was baptised on 21 May 1864 at Westminster Abbey, Westminster, London, England.3 He married Lady Margaret Alice Bridgeman, daughter of George Cecil Orlando Bridgeman, 4th Earl of Bradford and Lady Ida Frances Annabella Lumley, on 30 January 1893.4 He died on 19 October 1935 at age 71 at Bowhill, Selkirkshire, Scotland.5 He was buried on 22 October 1935 at Buccleuch Memorial Chapel, St. Mary's Episcopal Church, Dalkeith, Scotland.5
+John Charles Montagu Douglas Scott, 7th Duke of Buccleuch was born on 30 March 1864 at Hamilton Place, London, EnglandG.3 He was the son of William Henry Walter Montagu Douglas Scott, 6th Duke of Buccleuch and Lady Louisa Jane Hamilton.3 He was baptised on 21 May 1864 at Westminster Abbey, Westminster, London, EnglandG.3 He married Lady Margaret Alice Bridgeman, daughter of George Cecil Orlando Bridgeman, 4th Earl of Bradford and Lady Ida Frances Annabella Lumley, on 30 January 1893.4 He died on 19 October 1935 at age 71 at Bowhill, Selkirkshire, ScotlandG.5 He was buried on 22 October 1935 at Buccleuch Memorial Chapel, St. Mary's Episcopal Church, Dalkeith, ScotlandG.5

-Sir John Charles Montagu Douglas Scott, 9th Duke of Queensberry gained the rank of Lieutenant in the service of the Royal Navy.3 He was styled as Earl of Dalkeith between 1886 and 1914.5 He held the office of Member of Parliament (M.P.)
-(Conservative) for Roxburghshire between 1895 and 1906.3 He held the office of Deputy Lieutenant (D.L.) of Edinburgh.6 He held the office of Justice of the Peace (J.P.) for Selkirk and Roxburghshire.6 He held the office of Deputy Lieutenant (D.L.) of Selkirk and Roxburghshire.6 He succeeded to the title of 11th Lord Scott of Buccleuch [S., 1606] on 5 November 1914.5 He succeeded to the title of 9th Duke of Queensberry on 5 November 1914.1 He succeeded to the title of 7th Duke of Buccleuch [S., 1663] on 5 November 1914.5 He succeeded to the title of 7th Earl of Dalkeith [S., 1663] on 5 November 1914.5 He succeeded to the title of 7th Earl of Doncaster, co.
-York [E., 1663] on 5 November 1914.5 He succeeded to the title of 7th Baron Scott of Whitchester and Eskdale [S., 1663] on 5 November 1914.5 He succeeded to the title of 10th Baron Scott of Quhitchester and Eskdaill [S., 1619] on 5 November 1914.5 He succeeded to the title of 10th Earl of Buccleuch [S., 1619] on 5 November 1914.5 He succeeded to the title of 7th Baron Scott of Tindall, Northumberland [E., 1663] on 5 November 1914.5 He held the office of Captain General of the Royal Company of Archers.6 He was invested as a Knight, Order of the Thistle (K.T.).6 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).6 He held the office of Lord-Lieutenant of Dumfries-shire.6 He held the office of Lord Clerk Register [Scotland] between 1926 and 1935.6 He gained the rank of Honorary Colonel in 1929 in the service of the 78th (Lowland) Field Brigade, Royal Artillery (Territorial Army).6
+He gained the rank of Lieutenant in the Royal Navy.3 He was styled as Earl of Dalkeith between 1886 and 1914.5 He held the office of Member of Parliament (M.P.)
+(Conservative) for Roxburghshire between 1895 and 1906.3 He held the office of Justice of the Peace (J.P.) for Selkirk and Roxburghshire.6 He held the office of Deputy Lieutenant (D.L.) of Selkirk and Roxburghshire.6 He held the office of Deputy Lieutenant (D.L.) of Edinburgh.6 He succeeded as the 9th Duke of Queensberry [S., 1684] on 5 November 1914.1 He succeeded as the 7th Earl of Dalkeith [S., 1663] on 5 November 1914.5 He succeeded as the 7th Duke of Buccleuch [S., 1663] on 5 November 1914.5 He succeeded as the 7th Earl of Doncaster, co.
+York [E., 1663] on 5 November 1914.5 He succeeded as the 7th Baron Scott of Tindall, Northumberland [E., 1663] on 5 November 1914.5 He succeeded as the 10th Earl of Buccleuch [S., 1619] on 5 November 1914.5 He succeeded as the 10th Baron Scott of Quhitchester and Eskdaill [S., 1619] on 5 November 1914.5 He succeeded as the 11th Lord Scott of Buccleuch [S., 1606] on 5 November 1914.5 He succeeded as the 7th Baron Scott of Whitchester and Eskdale [S., 1663] on 5 November 1914.5 He succeeded as the 9th Marquess of Dumfriesshire [S., 1684] on 5 November 1914.
+He held the office of Captain General of the Royal Company of Archers.6 He was appointed Knight, Order of the Thistle (K.T.)6 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)6 He held the office of Lord-Lieutenant of Dumfries-shire.6 He held the office of Lord Clerk Register [Scotland] between 1926 and 1935.6 He gained the rank of Honorary Colonel in 1929 in the 78th (Lowland) Field Brigade, Royal Artillery (Territorial Army.)6

-Children of Sir John Charles Montagu Douglas Scott, 9th Duke of Queensberry and Lady Margaret Alice Bridgeman
+Children of John Charles Montagu Douglas Scott, 7th Duke of Buccleuch and Lady Margaret Alice Bridgeman

 Citations